mikarinneoracle/phonebook/README.md

  COMMIT;
  END;
 ```
+### Step 3: Modify the ADW ORDS base path

 In the `controller.js` modify the line 3 `ADWBasePath` to match your ADW ORDS instance url.

+### Step 4: Upload to files to OCI object storage and test

 Copy the files to object storage and make it public.
 After uploading load the `index.html` with your browser and test.